fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

-  The identity is the string representing the identity which the `ServiceAccount` is impersonating, e.g. for `gcp` this would be an GCP IAM Service Account email, for `aws` this would be an AWS IAM Role ARN, etc. When there is no identity configured for impersonation, the string should be `auth.IdentityDirectAccess`.
+  The identity is the string representing the identity which the `ServiceAccount` is impersonating, e.g. for `gcp` this would be an GCP IAM Service Account email, for `aws` this would be an AWS IAM Role ARN, etc. When there is no identity configured for impersonation, only the `ServiceAccount` reference is included.
 * The optional scopes added to the token.
 * The cache key extracted from the optional image repository.
 * The optional STS endpoint used for issuing the token.